-This is a five-day course.
-Delegates are required to complete the full course (37.5 hours) to be eligible for certification.
+This is a two-day course.
+Delegates are required to complete the full course (15 hours) to be eligible for certification.

-It is highly recommended that this course runs consecutively over five days to maintain continuity and flow.
-However, day release is an option, based on one or two days per week, up to a maximum of five weeks.
-Where courses are interrupted by Bank Holidays, this time period may be extended to seven weeks.
-It is important that continuity of training is maintained on this intensive course.
+It is highly recommended that this course runs consecutively over two days to maintain continuity and flow.
+However, it may also be delivered as two separate non-consecutive days on occasion to meet client needs.
+It is important that continuity of training is maintained on this short, intensive course.